LearningToPi/duo-proxy/README.md

    NOTE: Duo provides scale numbers of 2000 auths/min for the Linux system, however running in Docker will likely decrease the max scale.
 This container has not been tested for scale.

+## NEW FEATURES!

+v1.0.5 - Added DNS resolver for RADIUS server host.
+See notes below for details on using

 ## Use Cases

 This container was created to provide 2FA for an existing FreeRadius deployment that is used to authenticate OpenVPN clients, router/switch/firewall logins, etc.  The Duo Authentication Proxy is capable of using LDAP as a backend, however that was not specifically tested with this container.